 Many of the leaded glass lamps produced by Tiffany Studios are truly iconic.
 First introduced at the beginning of the 20th century, they have had a strong international appeal ever since.

-The ‘Pond Lily’ lamp (above), made by Tiffany Studios in the early 1900s, was — at $400 — one of the costliest and rarest creations produced by the company.
-Featuring a bronze base cast depicting overlapping lily pads and a beautifully harmonious leaded glass shade, the lamp is one of only 14 thought to exist — five of which are in museum collections, including the Metropolitan Museum of Art.
+The ‘Pond Lily’ lamp above, for example, sold for $3,372,500 at Christie’s in New York in December 2018.
+Made by Tiffany Studios in the early 1900s, it was one of the costliest and rarest creations produced by the company, and retailed at $400.
+The lamp is one of only 14 thought to exist — five of which are in museum collections, including the Metropolitan Museum of Art.

 Louis Comfort Tiffany (1848-1933) — not to be confused with his father Charles Tiffany, who founded the renowned jewellery house Tiffany & Company — was an artist, decorator and designer.
 ‘After successful careers as a painter and interior decorator, Louis decided to shift focus onto the design and production of stained-glass windows,’ explains Beth Vilinsky, Design specialist at Christie’s in New York.
 ‘His leaded glass lamps were a natural offshoot.
 His factory, located in Queens, New York, produced these and a wide variety of other decorative objects for almost 40 years.’

 Tiffany hired some of the finest artisans in the United States to realise his aesthetic vision in leaded glass.
 Lampshade construction was a laborious process, with each small section of glass carefully selected from the thousands of sheets available to the men and women in the cutting departments.
 ‘The finest lampshades exhibit a wonderful harmony of diverse colours, with subtle tones in an intricate pattern,’ says Vilinsky.